Buying Guides

 The Bottom Line

-The FLEXISPOT EN1 is our top pick — 30 inches of depth for comfortable monitor placement, sit/stand flexibility that eliminates chair clearance when you're standing, and a 176 lb capacity for dual-monitor setups.
-It's the best balance of workspace and adaptability.
+The FLEXISPOT EN1 is the one we'd buy.
+30 inches of depth for comfortable monitor placement, sit/stand flexibility that eliminates chair clearance when you stand up, and 176 lbs of capacity for dual monitors.
+Best balance of workspace and adaptability on this list.

-For the tightest spaces, the Need 31.5-Inch fits in a closet nook while holding 300 lbs — the highest capacity-to-size ratio on this list.
-For the widest single-surface workspace, the NSdirect 63-Inch offers 1,000 lbs of capacity and assembles in under 10 minutes.
+Tightest space?
+The Need 31.5-Inch fits a closet nook and holds 300 lbs — the best capacity-to-size ratio here.
+Need the most surface?
+The NSdirect 63-Inch gives you 1,000 lbs of capacity and assembles in under 10 minutes.

 Measure your room.
-Calculate the total footprint (desk depth + chair clearance).
-Then pick the desk that fits the space you actually have — not the space you wish you had.
+Calculate the total footprint — desk depth plus chair clearance.
+Then buy the desk that fits the space you actually have, not the space you wish you had.